cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 {::boilerplate bcp14-tagged}

-# MLS Groups with Expandable Trees
+# MLS Groups with Passive Clients

-MLS groups with expandable paths allow light clients to achieve linear computation and communication complexity by using expandable paths and receiver specific commits.
+MLS groups with passive clients allow light clients to achieve linear computation and communication complexity by using expandable paths and receiver specific commits.
-In turn, these clients can only commit after upgrading to full clients ({{committing-with-an-expandable-tree}}).
+In turn, these clients can only commit after upgrading to full clients ({{committing-with-a-passive-client}}).

 ## Terminology
 This document introduces the following new concepts